by Lady H

 “But it's true.”
 He says smartly.
 She just shakes her head.
 “So what do you really think of the surprise then?”
 He asks.

 “Did you know about this?!”
 Her tone is accusatory.
-She can’t believe her mum kept this from her this whole time.
+She still hasn't got over the shock that her mum had kept such and important thing from her, successfully, all this time.

 “What do you mean?”
 Henry asks, deliberately being awkward.